MicrosoftDocs/common-data-model-and-service/common-data-model/creating-schemas.md

 }]
 ```

 You'll notice the use of the name *browserName*, rather than *uaBrowserName*.
-You'll learn why this is done in the [Attribute Resolution Guidance](creating-schemas.md#attribute-resolution-guidance) section.
+You'll learn why this is done in the [Attribute resolution guidance](creating-schemas.md#attribute-resolution-guidance) section.

 The data type for this attribute is a string.
 Alternatively, you could have used the *name* data type, which describes a string that also has the trait "means.identity.name<no-link>".
 Traits are useful because they help express further semantic meaning.
 Using the *name* data type shows that this attribute is a name of some kind, which is more meaningful than just knowing that it's a string.